 - 1.1.
 Trees are an important element of the Island, and since the loss during the 1990s of the greater proportion of the Island's mature trees to Dutch Elm Disease, the remaining trees are of even greater importance.
 This is especially the case as Guernsey has a very small proportion of woodland cover1. - 1.2.
 The Land Planning and Development (Guernsey) Law, 2005, imposes various duties with regard to the protection of trees and includes provision for the making of Tree Protection Orders (TPOs) to afford statutory protection to specific trees or larger groups of trees in the interests of amenity. - 1.3.
 The selection of trees for the making of a Tree Protection Order (TPO) requires trees and woodlands to be assessed for their amenity value and also an opinion formed on whether it is expedient to protect them.
 This document sets out the criteria and processes the Development & Planning Authority ('the Authority') will use when considering trees for a TPO.
 In doing so it aims to: - 1.
 Inform landowners and professionals about the criteria that will be used in assessing trees for statutory protection; and - 2.
 Provide a transparent, robust and defendable framework to be used by the Authority to consistently assess whether trees should be protected. - 1.4.
-This document has been approved by the Development and Planning Authority for public consultation.
-Comments made during the consultation will be considered and if necessary this document will be updated to reflect such comments.
-The updated document will then be presented to the Development and Planning Authority Committee for their approval.
+This document has been subject to public consultation and was been approved by the Development and Planning Authority in August 2021.